Neroli1108/code-function-analysis-vscode-ext/README.md

 - **Visual Studio Code** version `1.94.0` or higher.
 - **Node.js** version `14.x` or higher.
-- An **OpenAI API Key** with access to the GPT-4 model.
+- An **OpenAI API Key** with access to the GPT-4 model, or a **Hugging Face API Key**.

 ## Getting Started

-### Setting Up the OpenAI API Key
+### Setting Up the OpenAI or Hugging Face API Key

 1. **Obtain an API Key**:

-   - Sign up or log in to the [OpenAI Platform](https://platform.openai.com/).
+   - For **OpenAI**: Sign up or log in to the [OpenAI Platform](https://platform.openai.com/), navigate to the API keys section, and generate a new secret key.
-   - Navigate to the API keys section and generate a new secret key.
+   - For **Hugging Face**: Sign up or log in to the [Hugging Face Platform](https://huggingface.co/), and navigate to your account settings to generate an API key.

 2. **Configure the API Key in VS Code**:

    - Open Visual Studio Code.
    - Go to `File` > `Preferences` > `Settings` (or `Code` > `Preferences` > `Settings` on macOS).
    - Search for `Code Function Analysis`.
-   - Enter your API key in the `Code-function-analysis: Api Key` field.
+   - Enter your API key in the `Code-function-analysis: Api Key` field for OpenAI or the `Hugging Face API Key` field for Hugging Face.

    **Note**: Keep your API key secure and do not share it publicly.

 ### Configuring Extension Settings

+- **API Provider**:

+  - Choose between `"OpenAI"` or `"HuggingFace"` for analysis.

 - **Feedback Level**: